 Getting started with Sematext Synthetics is very easy and doesn't require any code modifications to be made on your website.
 It allows you to create monitors for each individual resource that you want to track and once you have a baseline you can create certain alerts to be triggered when the criteria for them are met.

 Our synthetic monitoring tool helps you collect data about the total response time, see detailed response time split by DNS lookup, connected time and time to the first byte, HTTP response codes, downtime, availability, and many other website performance metrics.
-All this data is then displayed in easy-to-read dashboards that give you a clear birds-eye-view of your entire website.
+All this data is then displayed in easy-to-read dashboards that give you a clear birds-eye-view of your entire website performance.
 Furthermore, they provide you with enough data to be able to debug and identify the root cause of your issues in no time.

 Every synthetic transaction is triggered from multiple locations we have set up around the world at a variable interval that can be configured to be either 1m, 5m, 10m, or 15m.
 This gives you granular control over how often these tests run and if need be they can be paused altogether.

 It's worth mentioning that while synthetic monitoring tests help you simulate user interactions through various scenarios, the end-user experience can reflect a totally different story altogether.
-Things that affect your users’ interaction with the website like geolocation distribution, device, and operating system, connection speed, etc. won’t be reflected in the reports.
-To get data on these you’ll have to use a real user monitoring tool.
+Things that affect your users' interaction with the website like geolocation distribution, device, and operating system, connection speed, etc. won't be reflected in the reports.
+To get data on these you'll have to use a real user monitoring tool.